Blazemeter/taurus/site/dat/docs/Gatling.md

 ## Running Complex Gatling Test Suites

-If your Gatling test suite is really huge or has dependencies on other files - you can bundle it in a jar and then run this jar with Taurus.
+If your Gatling test suite is really huge or has dependencies on other files - you can bundle it in a jar (with the help of sbt or Maven) and then run this jar with Taurus.
 Just specify it as a `script` value in scenario.

 ```yaml
 ---